brainglobe/brainglobe-workflows/README.md

 ```

 `brainglobe-workflows` is built using BrainGlobe tools, and it will automatically fetch the tools that it needs and install them into your environment.
-Once BrainGlobe version 1 is available, this package will fetch all BrainGlobe tools and handle their install into your environment, to prevent potential conflicts from partial-installs.
+Once BrainGlobe version 1 is available, this package will fetch all BrainGlobe tools and handle their install into your environment, to prevent potential conflicts from partial installs.

 See the sections below for more information about the workflows and command-line tools provided.